-Prekindergarten programs with instruction in their home languages during remote and hybrid learning.

-- Actively engage students on a regular basis to assess their need for Social Emotional Well Being supports that address the unique experiences of ELLs and are delivered in or interpreted into students' home languages during remote or hybrid learning. - To the greatest extent possible, districts are to ensure that all ELLs and other vulnerable students can access technology and wi-fi needed for periods of remote learning so they do not fall further behind as a result of COVID-19 closures and remote/hybrid learning.
+WF Health, Well-Being, and Academics, Our focus for students and staff Prekindergarten programs with instruction in their home languages during remote and hybrid learning. • Schedules will include additional units of study based on ELL student need. • Actively engage students on a regular basis to assess their need for Social Emotional Well Being supports that address the unique experiences of ELLs and are delivered in or interpreted into students' home languages during remote or hybrid learning. • To the greatest extent possible, districts are to ensure that all ELLs and other vulnerable students can access technology and wi-fi needed for periods of remote learning so they do not fall further behind as a result of COVID-19 closures and remote/hybrid learning.